jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Now consider it’s often against the rules to solve our problems so simply.
 Patent laws, insurance regulations, nondisclosure agreements, non-compete clauses; a mountain of rules any antagonist can search through so he can force us to keep walking to gas stations.

 We must realize how much new digital tools help.
 Here’s an exercise to do it.
 Every time you want to watch a Netflix show or YouTube video, get in your car, drive five miles, wait 10 minutes, throw away six bucks, drive back home, and then press play.
+Watch the movie and do it again within 24 hours or get charged a late fee.
 Easy to forget, but that’s what renting videocassettes and DVDs was like.

 Netflix was a big victory.
 But a rare one.
-Today, how we pay taxes, recognize education, repair electronics, transfer home ownership, decide our investments, sign sales contracts, get hired, fire someone, use warranties, access medical records, and so much more, works like a DVD.
+Today, how we pay taxes, recognize education, repair electronics, transfer home ownership, decide our investments, sign sales contracts, get hired, fire someone, use warranties, access medical records, and so much more, works like how we rented a DVD.
 An unnecessary and expensive pain in the ass enforced by a Death Star of rules.
 It echoes the philosophy that preached to our ancestors that voting, reading science books, and owning a musket were all against the rules.
+Totally bullshtt, a veil made by con-artists.

 It doesn’t have to be politicians’ job to create, make, market new tools.
 Just get the Death Star out of the way.
 Until it’s gone, the power of internet connected digital cars, solar panel roofs, air quality testers, EKG monitors, repairable laptops, safe nuclear reactors, easy to manufacture vaccines, waterless toilets, online education, is impossible to harness with old philosophies obsessed with protecting limited tools, and holding us back in the story of civilization.

 Ignore red/blue's romaticism of revolutions!
 Use Techvolution to truly change the world.
 Let the people choose whichever tools best solve your problem.
 Digital tools and their many Jedi innovators, coders, technicians, designers, repair shops, are ready and waiting to solve real-life problems; it’s intoxicating to them.
 We just need a new philosophy, giving us the freedom to choose the best tools to solve our problems at home, work, and leisure.
-The people majically bonding with whatever tool they want, is the ultimate revolution.
+The people majically bonding with whatever tool they want, is the ultimate ~~revolution~~ Techvolution.

 ## Society’s Three Stories

 In light of the above, Rousseau’s words echo this sentiment: let the people prosper with new tools.
+Let the nobility return to their natural equality inside a democracy where anyone is free to be the the ruler, or a rich businessman, if they can solve problems and thereby earn the public's approval and consent.
+Rousseau never said there shouldn't be leaders; but that leaders should earn it.

-Let the nobility return to their natural equality inside a democracy.
-Rousseau made the people realize the society they lived in, the one filled with tools, was reality, while the ruling philosophy was behind the times.
+Rousseau made the people realize the society they lived in, the one filled with tools, should define their way of life.
+When the people realized they didn't have to be so oppressed, the ruling philosophy of "divine leaders" looks so behind the times.
 This required change invoked a revolution, a sudden questioning of a civilization’s ruling philosophy.
 The American, French and all other such ensuing revolutions were so violent because the divide between ruling philosophy and frontline society was so wide.

-What can we learn from Rousseau’s success—and from his weak points?
-How do we avoid violent revolutions and instead favor efficient Techvolutions?
-Rousseau had many enemies, including most nobles and some extras.

 A _Techvolution_ is different in the sense that it doesn’t require bloodshed or abrupt change; it mirrors evolutions, which tend to be more gradual and natural.
 Thus, to enable techvolution, and rid the world of revolutions, we need a road map of tool development.
 Roadmaps can be sketched from the teachings of history, handed down to us through stories.
 It shouldn’t come as a big surprise that Rousseau was also a novelist.

-Thus, Rousseau understood stories—not just fictional ones, but real-world ones, such as the fabrication and inner workings of his society.
-He understood, too, that there are good and bad stories… and that each stems from a storyteller who has a very particular purpose.
+Thus, Rousseau understood stories—not just fictional ones, but real-world ones, best explained the fabrication and inner workings of any society.
+He understood, too, that there are good and bad stories... and that each stems from a storyteller who has a very particular purpose.
 These stories are especially appealing to extras.
 And for that, if nothing else, you really should sit up and pay attention.
+Learning about stories will help you understand your own reality.

+So let's explain stories.
 Every story contains a plot: a sequence of events where a protagonist fights an antagonist to overcome a problem.
 The fight to change reality happens in three parts.
 The first is the introduction of the problem and characters.
 The second is protagonist and antagonist thinking up plans and attacking each other.
 The third part is the conclusion, where we find out which side wins.
 Although it’s easier to see in some more than in others, all stories have this structure.

 The difference between good and bad stories is how much it mixes things up to keep you in guessing what's going to happen next.
-While some bad stories are non stop action scenes, and and stories are non stop talking scenes, good stories mix the two up to tell a logical and surprisng story with a thick plot.
+While some bad stories are non-stop action scenes, and some stories are non-stop talking scenes, good stories mix the two up to tell a logical and surprisng story with a thick plot.
+Here are the three different kinds of stories.

-**Classic movies:** are good stories with fights over real-life problems.
+**Classic movies:** are good stories with fights about real-life problems.
 Protagonist leave their typical day and personality, and challenge themselves to rise to the occasion and overcome a new found problem on behalf of humanity.
+Antagonists of course fight back.

-Protagonist and antagonist repeatedly think of new ideas and act on them in a back and forth battle.
-Both characters fight to create and control tools to make themselves the winner.
+Protagonist and antagonist repeatedly think of new ideas and act on them.
+Usually this means both characters fight to create and control tools to make themselves the winner of the back and forth battle.

 Mixing logical problem solving, with new ideas, gives classic stories "logical surprises".
 These plot twists make what’s going to happen next unknown and keeps audiences glued to their seats.
 The conclusion can anything from a big victory for the good or bad guys, or anywhere in between.

 There’s no way to know which stories will resonate with audiences, but only good stories can resonate with audiences and become classics like _Cinderella_, _Romeo and Juliette_, _The Matrix_, and _Star Wars_.
-These stories are often archetypes like "Rags to Riches" or "Forbidden Love".
-They exist in all cultures and religions in some way, and hence why they reasonate so well for people living life on the frontline.
+These stories are often archetypes like "Rags to Riches" or "Forbidden Love" that are so natural they exist in all cultures and religions in some way, and hence why they reasonate so well for people living life on the frontline.

 **Art films:**- are not about any specific problem.
-The film is more of a personal journal about not overcoming problems like tyranny, hunger, or loneliness.
+The film is more of a personal journal about not overcoming problems, for example personal loneliness, or hating ones job.
 The main character is thus selfish and self-important.
 Not because they do not take on a problem, but because they want to be the protagonist even though they aren't leading the way for others to follow.

-Because they don't take on problems, art stories dislike new tools that could solve a problem force the protagonist to either step up or step away from the limelight.
+Because their heroes don't take on problems and fight off antagonists, art stories end up with lots of talking scenes, usually with the main character talking about themselves and how much they wish they could solve their problem.

-The result is surprising idiosyncratic behavior, but storylines with no problem solving to logically tie events together.
+The result is films with no action, that fill their time showcasing idiosyncratic behavior, and storylines with no problem solving to logically tie events together.
 Without action, these stories are surprising to the point of being weird, with conclusion that never change the reality because the hero didn’t even try to.
-Which is why the audience can't question their own lives after watching the the film either.

 Without logical surprises, art films need to get weirder and weirder to maintain interest.
 To insulate themselves from criticism art filmmakers usually give themselves awards, grandeur, and titles and end up-like their protagonists-on stages talking about themselves in a bout of self-gratification.
 Film festivals like Cannes, Sundance, Toronto mainly show art films.

 **Spectacle movies:**- are about an obvious problem, i.e. Godzilla is here, so run like hell and keep running until the movie is over.
 Spectacle movies are thus very logical because the problem is very simple; survive or die.
 However, since the action is so instinctual, there’s no time for the protagonist to think of new ideas.
-The result is very logical but unsurprising stories that can’t change reality because no new ideas were introduced.
+The result is very logical but unsurprising stories.

-Tools are fought over, but since the problems are everyday life problems, they merely add to the spectacle.

 To maintain interest, spectacle movies have to keep reusing successful stories and characters while ramping up special effects, gore, and raunchiness.
 It doesn’t work for too long, so spectacle producers look for new customers with hype-filled mass marketing campaigns.
 Most franchise movies, sequels, and remakes are spectacle movies.

 ![All three stories!](/img\diagrams\techvolution-all-stories.png)

-===

 In storytelling, logic and surprises counter-balance each other.
-Withholding logic makes self-important art films, and withholding surprise makes simple spectacle movies.
+Withholding the logic solving a problem makes self-important art films, and withholding surprises makes simple spectacle movies.
 Classic stories are good because they mix the two and create "logical surprises" that open our minds and change things.
 This is why art/spectacle stories don’t have "spoilers", while we want to "go in fresh" for classic stories.

 You can see the difference in your favorite sitcom such as _The Office, Seinfeld, Friends, HIMYM, The Big Bang Theory_.
-They start off as classic stories, with characters who deal with relatable problems like not liking their jobs or being tired of dating.
+They start off as classic stories, with characters who actively deal with relatable problems like not liking their jobs or being tired of dating.
 We see ourselves in these characters, which is why we cry, laugh, and all that when regular everyday stuff happens to them, because we know it could also happen to us.

 However, in later seasons, to keep their now popular characters alive, the sitcoms keep them living the same stories.
 Kramer can’t get a job, Raj can’t get a girl, Dwight can’t get self-aware.
 Here sitcoms become art and spectacle stories.
 Art, as in these characters don't learn to overcome their personal problems.
 And, spectacle, because we the audience keep watching even though we already know what’s going to happen.
 We watch our favorite actors, characters, sets, catch-phrases, instead of waiting for logical surprises.
 You keep watching only because you've grown accustomed to them.

 Rousseau noticed society has these classic, art, and spectacle stories, and that human society’s travel through them as they do in long-running sitcoms.
 Rousseau also noticed how one story works for equality and democracy, and the other two work to enrich the artists and distract the masses.

 ![Classic heroes](/img\diagrams\techvolution-protagonist-comparison.png)